 - 1. When the customer purchases items of high value without selecting any particular specifications or with no clear justification; - 2.
 When the customer's purchases items of high value do not correspond with what is expected from him upon the identification of his profession or the nature of his business; - 3.
 When the customer regularly purchases high value commodities or large quantities of a specific commodity in a way that does not suit the usual deals carried out by the customer or the usual pattern of the business for his income or appearance; - 4.
 When the customer attempts to recover the amount of new purchases without a satisfactory explanation or when the customer tries to sell what he recently bought at a price that is much less than the purchasing price; - 5.
-When the customer attempts to sell items of high value at a price much less than their actual or market value; - 6.
-When the customer is willing to pay any price to obtain jewels of extravagant amounts without any attempt to reduce or negotiate the price; and - 7.
-When the customer engages in any cash transactions equal to or above Php750,000.00 or its equivalent in foreign currency.
+When the customer attempts to sell items of high value at a price much less than their actual or market value; and - 6.
+When the customer is willing to pay any price to obtain jewels of extravagant amounts without any attempt to reduce or negotiate the price.

 b.
-For persons, including lawyers and accountants, who provide the services mentioned in Section 2.d of the Guidelines:
+For persons, including lawyers and accountants, who provide the services mentioned in Section 2.c of the Guidelines: